2018

 NextMove Dance

-The influence of Dance by this time tied themes, and many different forms to a continuation of diverse performance styles.
+The influence of Dance by this time tied in many themes, and different lands in a continuation of diverse performance styles.

 October 2017